$P=W$ via $\mathcal{H}_2$: Introduction

 \subsection{The main construction}

-In order to construct the action, we use the explicit presentation of a certain cohomological Hall algebra of zero-dimensional sheaves from \cite{mellit2022on}.
-However, for reader's convenience, and for the purpose of making the paper self-contained, we use a trick to make things less technical, less general, but still sufficient for our purposes and reproduce the proofs here.
+The construction of the action of $\CH_2$ begins with an explicit presentation of the cohomological Hall algebra (CoHA) of zero-dimensional sheaves on a smooth surface.
+This algebra describes the relations satisfied by all (punctual) Hecke correspondences on a given surface $S$.
+As shown in~\cite{MMSV}, it is isomorphic to a deformed $W_{1+\infty}$-algebra, modeled on the cohomology ring $H^*(S)$.
+The presentation drastically simplifies when the surface satisfies some cohomological vanishing properties, such as for open symplectic surfaces (which is the case of interest for Higgs bundles).

-Namely, we consider the so-called \emph{elliptic locus} $X^\ellipt$ in the moduli space.
-This is the locus where the spectral curve, i.e. the set of eigenvalues of $\theta$ is reduced and irreducible.
-Then the \emph{Hecke operators} are defined via explicit correspondences using a certain natural virtual fundamental class, see Section \ref{sec:hecke}.
-Then the Hecke operators and the commutation relations between them and the tautological classes are computed explicitly not on the whole ring $H^*(X^\ellipt)$, but on the subring $H^*_\taut(X^\ellipt)\subset H^*(X^\ellipt)$ generated by the tautological classes.
-See Theorems \ref{thm:surface W relations}, \ref{thm:W undeformed} formulated in a little more general case of sheaves on a surface, and then Corollary \ref{cor:trigonometric} and Theorem \ref{thm:rational parabolic} adapted to the situation of Higgs bundles.
+Now let $S=T^*C$ for $C$ a smooth complex projective curve.
+The CoHA of zero-dimensional sheaves on $S$ naturally acts on the (co)homology of the stack $\mathcal{C}oh_r=\bigsqcup_d \mathcal{C}oh_{r,d}$ of all Higgs bundles on $C$ (of fixed rank and varying degree), but as Hecke correspondences do not preserve (semi)stablity, there is no natural action on the cohomology of $M_r =\bigsqcup_{d} M_{r,d}$ or its parabolic version, much less so on each individual $H^*(M_{r,d})$.
+To circumvent this problem, we consider the \emph{elliptic locus} $M_{r}^\ellipt \subset M_{r}$, where the spectral curve is reduced and irreducible (which automatically implies stability).
+This property being preserved under Hecke correspondences, the \emph{Hecke operators} are well defined on $H^*(M^\ellipt_r)$, see Section \ref{sec:hecke}.
+Using \cite{MMSV}, the Hecke operators and the commutation relations between them and the tautological classes are computed explicitly.
+In particular, the action on the subring $H^*_\taut(M_r^\ellipt)\subset H^*(M_r^\ellipt)$ generated by the tautological classes is described in terms of the so-called Fock space representation (see Theorems~\ref{thm:surface W relations}, \ref{thm:W undeformed} formulated in a more general case of sheaves on a surface, and Corollary~\ref{cor:trigonometric} and Theorem~\ref{thm:rational parabolic} for Higgs bundles).

-After we know the commutation relations between the Hecke operators, we follow a certain degeneration procedure, analogous to the passage from the elliptic Cherednik algebra to the trigonometric Cherednik algebra, see Section \ref{sec:sl2}.
-We arrive at operators satisfying relations which look almost like $\CH_2$, see Corollary \ref{cor:rational reduced} and Proposition \ref{prop:rational reduced twice}.
+Once we know the commutation relations between the Hecke operators, we use a specific degree $1$ Hecke operator to canonically identify the cohomology groups of $M_{r,d}^\ellipt$ for all values of the degree $d$, and then follow a certain degeneration procedure, analogous to the passage from the trigonometric Cherednik algebra to its rational version, see Section~\ref{sec:sl2}.
+We define in this way a family of operators on $H^*(X_{r,d}^\ellipt)$ for any \textit{fixed} $d$, satisfying relations which look almost like those of $\CH_2$, see Corollary~\ref{cor:rational reduced} and Proposition~\ref{prop:rational reduced twice}.